frePPLe/frepple/contrib/installer/README.txt

 2) Cygwin environment.
    This is because the creation of the installer starts by making the same distribution tar-ball as for *nix environments.
+   It is recommended to create the distribution file manually from a cygwin shell.
+The installer will create the distribution too but I found this method is not reliable.

 3) Microsoft C++ compiler
    We distribute the executables created by the microsoft compilers.